Neural 3D Video Synthesis from Multi-view Video: Experiments

-We demonstrate our novel view rendering results on different sequences in Fig.~\ref{fig:results}.
-We demonstrate that our method can represent a $30$FPS multi-view video of up to $10$ seconds in length with at high quality.
-With the reconstructed model, we can enable near photorealistic continuous novel-view rendering at 1K resolution.
+We demonstrate our novel view rendering results on different sequences in Fig.~\ref{fig:teaser} and Fig.~\ref{fig:results}.
+Our method can represent a \SI{30}{FPS} multi-view video of up to $10$ seconds in length with at high quality.
+Our reconstructed model can enable near photorealistic continuous novel-view rendering at 1K resolution.
+In the \textit{Supp.
+Video}, we render special visual effects such as slow motion by interpolating sub-frame latent codes between two discrete time-dependent latent codes and the ``bullet time'' effect with view-dependent effect by querying any latent code at any continuous time within the video.
+Rendering with interpolated latent codes resulted in a smooth and plausible representation of dynamics between the two neighboring input frames.
 Please refer to our supplementary video for the 3D video visualizations.

-In the following, we discuss the benefits of our method with respect to the axes of quality, compression, and training time.
-We will also provide a discussion about the effects of the latent code size and different importance sampling strategies.

-\paragraph{\textbf{Quantitative Comparison to the Baselines}} Tab.~\ref{tab:ablations_methods} shows the quantitative comparison of our methods to the baselines.
-We train all baselines and our method the same number of iterations for fair comparison.
+\qheading{Quantitative Comparison to the Baselines.} Tab.~\ref{tab:ablations_methods_wo_is} shows the quantitative comparison of our methods to the baselines using an average of single frame metrics and Tab.~\ref{tab:video_eval_methods} shows the comparison to baselines using a perceptual video metric.
+We train all the neural radiance field based baselines and our method the same number of iterations for fair comparison.
+Compared to the existing methods, MVS, NeuralVolumes and LLFF, our method is able capture and render significant more photo-realistic images, in all the quantitative measures.
 Compared to the time-variant NeRF baseline NeRF-T and our basic DyNeRF model without our proposed training strategy (DyNeRF$^\dagger$), our DyNeRF model variants trained with our proposed training strategy perform significantly better in all metrics.
-DyNeRF-ISG and DyNeRF-IST can both achieve high quantitative performance, with DyNeRF-IST slightly more favorable in terms of the metrics.
-Our complete strategy DyNeRF-IS$^\star$ requires more iterations and is added to the table only for completeness.